- Become a Lawyer

 The Law Society may determine that the previous principal is unable to have future articling students until they take and complete training or education to address the underlying issues.

-If the situation warrants the involvement of the conduct process, the Law Society will carefully review all the information provided by the articling student and the principal and/or the other lawyer to determine the appropriate next steps.
+If the situation warrants the involvement of the conduct process, the Law Society will carefully review all the information provided by the articling student to determine the appropriate next steps.
 The Law Society may determine that it is necessary to proceed with a complaint against the principal and/or the other lawyer, either at the articling student’s or the Law Society’s initiative.
 This may occur:

 - to prevent harm to future articling students;